-For workforce skills and training Folkestone has considerable Further Education provision at East Kent College and nearby Hadlow College both of which also provide Higher Education courses.
+For workforce skills and training Folkestone has considerable Further Education provision at East Kent College and nearby Hadlow College in Ashford both of which also provide Higher Education courses.
 East Kent College is revamping its Shorncliffe Road campus, with contributions from Shepway District Council.
+The college recently received five ‘outstanding’ gradings in an Ofsted inspection.
 It offers first class education to suit all needs and has an extensive apprenticeship programme.
 It is keen to engage with employers to make sure our young people have the skills employers need and offers bespoke workforce training for individual employers.

 Find out more about East Kent College’s Apprenticeship Programme

 Folkestone has two of the best achieving grammar schools in Kent, the Harvey Grammar School and the Folkestone School for Girls, plus there are academies and a performing arts and technology college

 View the success of Folkestone Primary Academy regeneration:

 There are many opportunities for businesses to tap into the graduate pool at local universities.
 You can bring graduates into your business through placements for up to a year or by simply providing work experience and internships.
 Employing a university student can be a cost effective investment and offers an opportunity to try out a potential employee of graduate calibre on a short-term, fixed contract basis.
 Many of the undergraduate programmes which involve working with employers are accredited, offering students additional qualifications and skills.